 But there’s a lot more to unpack.
-With 14 partners and a not-so-simple rate at which points from your Capital One Venture card transfer over to airlines, there’s plenty to digest before the roll out next month.
+With 14 partners and a not-so-simple rate at which points from your Capital One Venture Rewards Credit Card transfer over to airlines, there’s plenty to digest before the roll out next month.

 Read on for our guide on making sense of this upcoming feature and how to make the most of it.

 Falling Short of Chase and the Other Competition

-There’s no question that this will be a big improvement for Capital One Venture points.
+There’s no question that this will be a big improvement for Capital One Venture miles.
 The ability to transfer points or book directly is what makes Chase Ultimate Rewards Points so valuable.
-That flexibility is a big part of why we’ve named the Chase Sapphire Preferred our #1 Starter Card.
+That flexibility is a big part of why we’ve named the Chase Sapphire Preferred Card our #1 Starter Card.

-But while the added flexibility to Capital One points is great, the value isn’t nearly as good as Chase and other competitors.
+But while the added flexibility to Capital One miles is great, the value isn’t nearly as good as Chase and other competitors.
 That’s because of a comparatively poor transfer ratio.
 Every 2 Capital One points will transfer to 1.5 airline miles, no matter which of the 12 transfer partners you utilize.

-Take the Capital One Venture Card’s traditional 50,000-point sign-up bonus after spending $3,000 in the first 3 months of card membership.
+Take the Capital One Venture Rewards Credit Card’s traditional 50,000-point sign-up bonus after spending $3,000 in the first 3 months of card membership.
 Transfer it to any airline partner, and you’ll have 37,500 miles.

 That’s nothing to sneeze at.
 But compared to the 1:1 ratio you get with most transfers through Chase, American Express and Citi, it’s disappointing as far as utilizing a sign-up bonus is concerned.